jsikyoon/ddocker/README.md

             - ```export DIST_DOCKER_PATH=<LOCATION>```

 ## Commands
-- It doesn't cover every commands of docker, but we tried out to implement the useful commands for ML developments.
+- It doesn't cover every command of docker, but we tried out to implement the useful commands for ML developments.
 ```
 $ddocker --help